MeowNowApp/MeowNow/README.md

 ```

 ## Purpose

-The site is hosted locally (or on `cats.wbreiler.com`) and is just for fun—a way to share random pictures of my cats with anyone visiting.
+The site is hosted locally (or on `cats.wbreiler.com`) and is just for fun — a way to share random pictures of my cats with anyone visiting.

 ## Notes

 This isn't intended as a replicable project but rather a personal way to showcase my cats!

 ---